anoma/namada-interface/specs/interface/ibc.md

 When this is executed on the source chain, the balance will be deducted on the source account, so we need to reflect this in the interface.
 If the transaction succeeds, query the balance for that token and display to the user.

+### Cosmos-based chains to Namada

+When we want to transfer tokens from a Cosmos-based chain _to_ Namada, we will need to send that transaction to a source chain.
+We can make use of [cosmjs](https://github.com/cosmos/cosmjs) for formatting this request and sending the IBC transfer (via the CosmJS RPC client).

+More info _TBD_

 ## Testing